 Unfortunately, customer support is one area that has fallen a bit short in the cryptocurrency industry.
-Exchanges simply don’t have enough personnel to handle all the emails from current and prospective customers.
-All that being said, when it comes to customer support, there are some big differences between Coinbase and Binance.
+Exchanges don’t have enough personnel to handle all the emails from current and prospective customers.
+All that being said, when it comes to customer assistances, there are some big differences between Coinbase and Binance.

 Given the growing popularity of cryptocurrency, especially in 2021, customers should expect to wait at least 24 hours for a response, regardless of the urgency.

-Binance doesn’t offer a customer support telephone line, which is unfortunate for those who see this as a necessary piece of customer service.
+Binance doesn’t offer a support telephone line, which is unfortunate for those who see this as a necessary piece of customer service.
 The exchange does claim that its representatives are available 24/7 via email or online messaging, which could prove useful for traders who are up at all hours of the day and/or night.

-Coinbase vs. Binance: What Else Is There to Consider?
+What Else Is There to Consider?

-Coinbase has had trouble keeping up with a surge in demand, and has been working to scale its platform to account for demand spikes for the last several years.
-Recently, as the price of Bitcoin soared, the Coinbase mobile app and online platform went down and users were unable to load the exchange.
+Coinbase has had trouble keeping up with a surge in demand and has been working to scale its platform to account for demand spikes for the last several years.
+Recently, as the price of Bitcoin soared, the Coinbase mobile app and the online platform went down, and users were unable to load the exchange.

-Although, there are currently certain state level restrictions that limit who can use the new platform, which is constantly changing.
-Eventually, Binance.com will no longer be available for US traders, who instead will be forced to utilize Binance.us, which is unfortunate seeing as the current US platform has significantly less exchange liquidity than the original exchange.
+Although, there are currently certain state-level restrictions that limit who can use the new platform, which is constantly changing.
+Eventually, Binance.com will no longer be available for US traders, who will be forced to utilize Binance.us, which is unfortunate, as the current US platform has significantly less exchange liquidity than the original exchange.